drewschrauf/ameeno-acid/README.md

 ### Accessing Configuration

 The entire configuration, including any custom keys will be attached to Marko's global object during render.
-The name returned by the plugin will be the key used on Acid's `config` object.
+The `name` value returned by the plugin will be the key used on Acid's `config` object.
 A config in the form:

     {
         name: 'example',